maisiesadler53/Distributed_gol/README.md

 # CSA Coursework: Game of Life

+**IMPORTANT: Monday 16.11 at 10:00 - COURSEWORK Q&A on Teams**

 This is the Computer Systems A summative coursework.
-It runs over approximately [TODO] weeks.
-The coursework is worth [TODO]% of the unit mark.
+The coursework is worth 80% of the unit mark.
 It is to be completed in your programming pairs.
 You must report any change to your pairing to the unit director *before* starting your assignment.
+It runs over 5 weeks and the deadline for submitting all your work is **Friday 11 December 13:00**.

-Meet regularly and make sure you manage your team well.
+Talk to each other regularly and make sure you manage your team well.
 Let us know about issues before they grow to affect your team’s performance.

 **Do not plagiarise.** Both team members should understand all code developed in detail.